 If you’re thinking about doing the Everest Base Camp trek and you need some tips, look no further.
-I recently came back from the iconic trek and whilst I was doing it I made a load of notes so I could help others who were about to embark on it too.
+I recently came back from the iconic trek and whilst I was doing it I made a load of notes so I could help others who are about to embark on it too.

 Here is the ultimate guide to Everest Base Camp trek.

 1. Choosing the right company to go with to Everest Base Camp